-There are no other actions to be taken up other than those mentioned above.
+There are no other actions to be taken up other than those mentioned above on amendment of the Primary Purpose of the Corporation in its Articles of Incorporation.

 Item 18.
 Other Proposed Action

 There are no other actions to be taken up other than those mentioned above.